drojf/ai_somnium_fps_camera/Readme.md

 - This mod only works with mouse and keyboard (on PC)
 - Controls:
   - Press **F8 to enable FPS mode**, and **F9 to revert to normal mode**
+  - Put your fingers on the P, ";", L, and "'" keys, and pretend they're the arrow keys
+  - Use P and `;` to move forwards and backwards
-  - Use the **arrow keys** to translate the camera.
+  - Use L and `'` to move left and right
-  - Hold the shift key to move faster.
+  - Hold the shift key to move faster
   - Move the mouse without holding any mouse buttons to rotate the camera.
+  - Optional: In Somniums, press F7 to enter FPS mode and also spawn a pink box.
 - Common Problems:
   - Don't hold right click in somniums to rotate - use only the mouse.
   - Menus won't operate properly, or be invisible while in FPS mode. **Hit F9 to exit FPS mode to fix the menus**